Skip to content

 app FastAPI | None

-The FastAPI application to attach routers to.
+The host FastAPI application to mount the OpenAI API on.
 If None, a new FastAPI app will be created.

 None